postech-dao/simperby-evm/README.md

 3. `npx hardhat node`
 4. `npx hardhat test --network localhost`

-You can check build results in `/artifacts` and gas report in `/contract`.
+You can check build results in `/artifacts` and gas reports in `/contract`.

 ### Foundry

-1. set up foundry with above instructions.
+1. set up foundry with the above instructions.
 2. `forge build`
 3. `forge test` or `forge test -vv` if you want to check logs.
-4. `anvil` if you want to run local node with foundry.
+4. `anvil` if you want to run a local node with foundry.

 For more details about foundry, please refer to [foundry]("https://github.com/foundry-rs/foundry")